swcarpentry/DEPRECATED-boot-camps/version-control/1_Local.md

     $ git log --relative-date

+Now let's create our index.html file from our template:

+    $ cp template.html index.html

+Edit the file to add a title

+    <title>My Home Page</title>

+and a header in the body as well:

+    <h1>My Home Page</h1>

+Now register the changes and commit:

+    $ git add index.html
+    $ git commit -m"Create index file from template."

+Note that it can be quicker to add the commit message at the command line instead of going via an editor.

-Now let's make some more changes to our journal.txt file .
+Now make some minor changes to our index.html file.
 If we now run,

-    $ git status journal.txt
+    $ git status index.html

 we see a `Changes not staged for commit` section and our file is marked as `modified`.
 This means that a file Git knows about has been modified by us but has not yet been committed.
 So we can add it to the staging area and then commit the changes:

-    $ git add journal.txt
-    $ git commit

-It can sometimes be quicker to provide our commit messages at the command-line by doing:

-    $ git add journal.txt
+    $ git add index.html
-    $ git commit -m "Added subsection headings."
+    $ git commit -m"Added titles."

 > **Top tip: When to commit changes**